tdwg/bdq/tg2/_review/docs/tutorial/index.md

 #### 4.10.2 Summary of the Test Definition

-So, VALIDATION_FOOTPRINTWKT_NOTEMPTY is a `Validation` test, that takes dwc:footprintWKT as input, and asks a very simple question, "Is there a value in dwc:footprintWKT?", This question is spelled out very clearly for an implementer in the `Expected Response`.
-The expected response is COMPLIANT if there is a value in dwc:footprintWKT, and NOT_COMPLIANT if there is not a value.
+So, VALIDATION_FOOTPRINTWKT_NOTEMPTY is a `Validation` Test that takes `dwc:footprintWKT` as input, and asks a very simple question, "Is there a value in dwc:footprintWKT?", This question is spelled out very clearly for an implementer in the `Expected Response`.
+The expected response is COMPLIANT if there is a value in `dwc:footprintWKT`, and NOT_COMPLIANT if there is not.
 This is exactly the simple presence check we need for our `Use Case`.

-Thus, we could include this test in our `Use Case`, even though it is not yet accepted into the BDQ standard (and we could implement it, test the implementation, and put it forward to the Maintenance group for consideration for inclusion in the standard).
-This test would fill the gap of a simple presence check for dwc:footprintWKT.
+Thus, we could include this Test in our `Use Case`, even though it is not yet accepted into the BDQ standard (and we could implement it, Test the implementation, and put it forward to the Maintenance group for consideration for inclusion in the standard).
+This Test would fill the gap of a simple presence check for `dwc:footprintWKT`.

 ## 5 Test for another Gap (non-normative)